byandell/byandell.github.io/_posts/2026-05-31-The-Pope-and_AI.md

 - [AI Reshaping Consciousness (Paul Noon, Professor-AI)](https://www.theprofessor.info/insights/the-pope-says-ai-isnt-conscious-but-what-if-its-reshaping-yours)

-Gemini 3.5 Flash prompts: “summarize $$document$$ in a concise, 2-level manner” followed by a “one-paragraph concise summary” of this whole document.
+Edited from multiple use of Gemini 3.5 Flash prompts:
+“summarize [document] in a concise, 2-level manner” followed by a “one-paragraph concise summary” of this whole document.

 ------------------------------------------------------------------------